 - Belize Hol Chan Marine Reserve and Shark Ray Alley Snorkel Tour from Ambergris Caye

 - Hol Chan Marine Reserve and Shark Ray Alley Sailing and Snorkeling Tour

-Mangroves and Manatees
+4. Explore the Mangroves and Visit the Manatees

 In the north of Caye Caulker, there’s a dense mangrove forest and open sea that is the natural habitat of the rare manatee, a gentle, large marine animal that’s found in few places around the world.